She

 nor as wind waved maple hands, nor as sun

-all things pass below
+watched all things pass below

 unaware.
 She loved a man who feared